kzmain/BDE-2019-P4-The-Social-Web/README.md

 Step 2: Describe the data used and the way it was collected Step 3: Describe what pre-processing you performed on the data, if any; explain why it was necessary Step 4: Visualise the non-preprocessed data, if any, to show the importance of data cleaning Step 5: Carry out the necessary analyses and visualise your results (e.g., graphs, barplots etc.).
-Show how you answer your research question with these analyses.
+Show how you answer your research question with these analyses
 Step 6: Describe the limitations of your data and analysis or app Step 7: Share your code via GitHub or alternative services.
 Preferably you should construct interactive visualisations

 General Idea

 The USA elections in 2020 are trending topics on Social Network Services (SNS) such as Twitter and Facebook.
 Can we see or predict election outcomes, by mining this information from data on SNS.
+The idea is to mine data from the USA elections in 2016 from Twitter and Facebook.
+After which we can compare this data with the real USA elections outcomes of 2016.
+The candidate chosen to gather SNS information on republican "Hillary Clinton" and democratic candidate "Dondald Trump".

 The SNS are also notorious in spreading fake news around the globe.